Relation as the Essence of Existence

 <dnr:relation id="R3" type="relates" source="E4" target="E5">

-<dnr:attribute name="description" value="Projective modules over a ring relate to the Bass Conjecture." />
+<dnr:attribute name="description" value="Projective modules relate to the Bass Conjecture."/>

 </dnr:relation>